olivergondza/bash-strict-mode/README.md

 There are several downsides:
 - The value of `$?` needs to be captured early in the block, before it get overwritten by other statements.
 - Complicated or long commands can obscure the `||` at the end, making it hard to understand the program flow.
-  To avoid that, wrap them in descriptively named function - it will make the code self-documenting as well.
+  To avoid that, wrap the command in a descriptively named function - it will make the code self-documenting as well.